thomasclarke1969/documentation/websdk/tutorials/basic-messages/README.md

 ## Step 2: Send a Message

 Recall that the `views/message-composer.js` file renders a text box; typing in text and hitting ENTER triggers a `message:new` event, which in turn triggers the `controller.js` `sendMessage` function.
 Lets implement that method.
-Open up `controller.js` and add `sendMessage` function at the bottom:
+Open up `controller.js` and update `sendMessage` function at the bottom:

 ```javascript
 function sendMessage(text) {